-With reference to materials developed by Australia Child & Adolescent Trauma Loss & Grief Network
+&lt;sup>11 With reference to materials developed by Australia Child & Adolescent Trauma Loss & Grief Network

-- whose parents / carers have been shielding as, as above, these young people are also likely to have had a much restricted lockdown experience. - with existing social, emotional and mental health needs (some might have Education Health and Care Plans [EHCPs] that identify this as an area of special educational need that requires intensive support). - with other known special educational needs or disabilities. - who are Looked After, Children in Need or subject to a Child Protection Plan. - who came under Refugee and/or Asylum Seeker status who may have previous experiences of trauma.
+- with other known special educational needs or disabilities. - who are in Care, Children in Need or subject to a Child Protection Plan. - who came under Refugee and/or Asylum Seeker status who may have previous experiences of trauma.

-In addition to having a calm classroom, teaching children and young people strategies to self-calm is useful and conducive to creating a positive learning atmosphere.
+In addition to having a calm classroom, teaching children strategies to self-calm is useful and conducive to creating a positive learning atmosphere.
 Sometimes for there to be calmness there needs to be opportunity for movement and the expenditure of energy.
-Children and young people who seem to be particularly jumpy, anxious, nervous or on edge may find that a game that allows for running around or even being able to get out of their seat and hand out sheets for a class task allows them to resettle.
+Children who seem to be particularly jumpy, anxious, nervous or on edge may find that a game that allows for running around or even being able to get out of their seat and hand out sheets for a class task allows them to resettle.

-Talking about feelings, having posters around the classroom that provide words for feelings and emotions and cueing children and young people into their feelings are all strategies that develop emotional literacy and help children and young people to understand their own and others' feelings.
+Talking about feelings, having posters around the classroom that provide words for feelings and emotions and cueing children into their feelings are all strategies that develop emotional literacy and help children to understand their own and others' feelings.
 If they seem particularly upset, distressed or angry, it is important to first let them calm down before helping them to identify their feelings.

-There are many practical activities that children and young people can take part in that encourage and support them to regulate their emotions.
-See page 21 onwards in this booklet.
-You could also refer to the Suffolk Local Offer website and the Services for more ideas around supporting young people with additional needs.
+There are many practical activities that children can take part in that encourage and support them to regulate their emotions.
+See page 18 onwards in this booklet.
+You could also refer to the Suffolk Local Offer Specialist Education and Psychology & Therapeutic Services webpages for more ideas around supporting young people with additional needs.

-Believe that the child or young person can achieve academic success
+Believe that the child can achieve academic success

-The temptation to expect less from children or young people after frightening events is common.
+The temptation to expect less from children after frightening events is common.
 Although the capacity for concentration may be affected it can be re-developed through good teaching strategies, support and time.
 Make all expectations clear, break tasks down to subsets and provide supportive and clear feedback during and after each subtask to check that they are on task and have understood the task correctly.
 Scaffold the task and the skills required to achieve learning.
 Acknowledge successes and provide explicit feedback on what has been achieved.